Summary

 1. Google Sheets or Excel for basic grids and charts

-2. Canva for pro-looking positioning maps
+2. Canva for expert-looking positioning maps

 4. Google Data Studio for dashboard-style competitive tracking